 Our private fee rates are available on request.

 Details of fees for summary only road traffic matters can be found here.
+This contains details of our hourly rates, our usual estimates for this type of work, and what you can expect from us.

 The firm is committed to legal aid.
 We have a contract with the Legal Aid Agency to provide all aspects of legal aid criminal defence and prison law work.
 We can advise you on eligibility and assist you in applying for funding where appropriate.